Symptoms that do not bode well

 Disassembly into components

 We extract the entire rotating group from the housing – shaft, cylinder, swash plate.
 We proceed to disassemble the separator brackets.
-The screws were screwed in with glue, so we heat the swash plate at the mounting point – this allows the screws to come out without any problem.
+The screws were screwed in with glue, so we heat the swash plate at the mounting point – this allows the screws to come out without any problems.

 Inspection and analysis of technical condition